-Carpenter bees are a large bee species ranging in size from ½ an inch to 1 ½ inches in length.
-They are often mistaken for bumblebees, however a main difference is the shiny abdomen of the carpenter bee.
+Carpenter bees are a large bee species ranging in size from ½ an inch to 1 ½ inch in length.
+They are often mistaken for bumblebees, however, the main difference is the shiny abdomen of the carpenter bee.
 A bumble bee’s abdomen is completely covered in dense hair.
 Males have a white or yellow face and are often hovering near the nest, “guarding” it from predators.
 Males do not have stingers.
 Females generally have a completely black or brown face and have a stinger but are docile and will usually only sting if being handled.

 The Life Cycle & Habits Of Carpenter Bees

 This type of bee is not very social.
 Each female is responsible for laying her own eggs, however, from time to time females may invade the same piece of wood and even share their galleries.
 Females create their galleries by making a hole that is about their own width wide and about 25 mm long.
 They will then make a right turn borrowing along the grain of the wood.
 These galleries can be anywhere from 10 to15 mm to 3 meters long.
 If carpenter bees are currently active, you will notice sawdust or wood shavings on the ground.

 Each gallery will have several compartments in it.
 The female carpenter bee will place pollen and other food in each compartment and lay an egg inside.
 She will then seal the compartment with a wood and saliva mixture.
 The eggs will develop into adults in 36-99 days.
 The females and her daughters will come back to the same area year after year to lay their eggs, increasing the damage that is done to the structure.
 Adult carpenter bees will use empty tunnels to overwinter in.

 The tunneling activities of carpenter bees can cause wood to weaken over time but it is also woodpeckers that peck away at the wood to get to the eggs inside that can also cause significant damage to wood structures.